 With the cart-bot included in the scenario, once a hand-bot grasps a book-bot, it lays it on the depository area of the cart-bot, as shown in Figure 1(a).
 The cart-bot automatically swallows the book-bot to store it inside his rack and the hand-bot is therefore free to pursue the collection of another book-bot.
 As soon as the cart-bot is full or has loaded the required number of book-bots, it advertises to surrounding foot-bots that it is ready to be transported.
 Once foot-bots are physically connected to the cart-bot, it lifts up the part of its body that was previously in contact with the floor- see Figures 1(c) and 1(d).
-By doing this, the cart-bot prevents any friction with the ground, therefore facilitating its transport.
-Eventually, the cart-bot communicates with the connected foot-bots to let them know that transport can be performed at any time.
+By doing this, the cart-bot communicates with the connected foot-bots to let them know that transport can be performed at any time.